rcbops/re-jenkins/README.md

 ## Version Info

-The docker tag/version information is in a single `docker-tag.txt` file.
+The docker tag/version information is in a single `versions.sh` file.
 This file is loaded by the helper scripts to build, publish, and run the docker image.

 ## Validating Plugins